croservices/cro/docs/reference/cro-http-client-cookiejar.md

     $jar.add-to-request($req, $uri);

+## Adding cookies directly to the jar

+Call the `add-cookie` method to add a cookie directly to the jar.
+It requires a `Cro::HTTP::Cookie` object to be passed.

 ## Introspecting the jar contents

 To get a `List` of all cookies in the jar, use `contents`.
 This returns a